 Written by A.I.
 Bezzerides, Nicholas Ray from the novel Mad with Much Heart by Gerald Butler

 The Warner Archive is known for pleasant surprises, but this one is a real thrill — one of the very best RKO films noir, reissued in a much-needed beautiful restoration.
 A movie that’s always been marginal in quality now looks and sounds picture-perfect.

 On Dangerous Ground is just one of many productions battered about by RKO’s wildcat mogul Howard Hughes.
 It languished on the shelf for almost two years, was partly re-shot and was certainly changed from Nicholas Ray’s original continuity, with an entirely different ending.
 Yet the result is an exceedingly memorable picture that shifts tone from the darkest noir to a reaffirmation of romantic values.

-The film’s high quality can be directly attributed to a confluence of powerful talents: John Houseman produced and director Nicholas Ray is in top form, as are actors Ida Lupino and Robert Ryan, whose best film this just might be.
+The film’s high quality can be directly attributed to a confluence of powerful talents: the noted John Houseman produced.
+Director Nicholas Ray is in top form, as are actors Ida Lupino and Robert Ryan, whose best film this just might be.
 The picture is also galvanized by Bernard Herrmann’s impressive music.
 His score veers from frantic action to deeply sentimental love themes that would probably sound great against a silent picture.